Will Smith Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.68 team ERA that ranks last among all MLB pitching staffs.
+- The Rockies' 5.69 team ERA ranks last among all league pitching staffs.

-- Rockies pitchers combine to surrender 223 total home runs at a rate of 1.4 per game (second-most in baseball).
+- The Rockies allow the second-most home runs in baseball (225 total, 1.4 per game).

-- The Rockies will send Davis (0-3) to the mound to make his sixth start of the season.
-He is 0-3 with an 8.77 ERA and 22 strikeouts in 25 2/3 innings pitched.
+- The Rockies will send Flexen (1-8) to the mound to make his 16th start of the season.
+He is 1-8 with a 7.01 ERA and 71 strikeouts through 96 1/3 innings pitched.

-- The right-hander last pitched on Friday against the Chicago Cubs, when he threw five innings, allowing three earned runs while giving up four hits.
+- In his most recent time out on Saturday, the right-hander went five innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

-- The 26-year-old has an ERA of 8.77, with 7.7 strikeouts per nine innings, in seven games this season.
-Opponents are batting .330 against him.
+- The 29-year-old has amassed an ERA of 7.01, with 6.6 strikeouts per nine innings, in 28 games this season.
+Opposing hitters have a .320 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.